prefix-dev/pixi/docs/reference/cli.md

 ##### Options
 - `--manifest-path <MANIFEST_PATH>`: the path to [manifest file](project_configuration.md), by default it searches for one in the parent directories.
+- `--environment <ENVIRONMENT> (-e)`: The environment to clean, if none are provided all environments will be removed.

 ```shell
 pixi clean